NotQuiteZen/homey.countdown/README.md

   - Added flowcards to pause / resume timers
   - Bugfix: Timers are now directly available in autocomplete cards after adding
+  - Bugfix: Manually stopping a timer will not trigger the "timer is empty" trigger

 ### 1.2.5